LlamaOnDrugs/Bulwark-Docker/quantisnet/README.md

 ### Running docker-compose

-From inside the bulwark-mn directory, run the following command to start:
+From inside the quantisnet-mn directory, run the following command to start:

 ```bash
 docker-compose up -d